one-ware/one-ware.com/docs/studio/03-tutorials/05-add-hardware/index.md

 ...
 ```

 `Local` is the package name that you can use to add your own Hardware, but its also **possible to create a new directory for your own Hardware Package**.
-This is useful if you want to sync your project with git.
+This is useful if you want to sync your hardware integration with git.
 Just make sure that the paths inside your package match the same style as inside Local.

 - FPGA Boards are located inside `Packages/Hardware/<PACKAGENAME>/FPGA/<YOUR FPGA BOARD NAME>`.
 - Extension Boards are located inside `Packages/Hardware/<PACKAGENAME>/Extensions/<CONNECTOR>/<YOUR EXTENSION BOARD NAME>`